rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 Fortunately, attention had been directed to this in the NV Developer Jetson Forums https://forums.developer.nvidia.com/t/apt-install-cuda-profiler-api-11-4-failed/218634/19.

-A recommended archive version number edit (34.0 to 34.1) was easily applied to setup configuration files (etc /apt/sources.list), and the apt install of JetPack 5.0 then went as expected
+A recommended archive version number edit (34.0 to 34.1) was easily applied to setup configuration files (etc/apt/sources.list), and the apt install of JetPack 5.0 then went as expected

 The evolution of edge-direct NVIDIA JetPack installation and upgrades from apt archives seemed worth sustaining by apt installing and maintaining the symbolic proramming systems' Java base system -